GrandDetAuto: Detecting Malicious Nodes in Large-Scale Autonomous Networks

 \section{Conclusion}

-In this work, we presented \acs{title}, the first scheme to efficiently identify adversaries in large networks consisting of autonomous collaborating devices. \acs{title} combines random elections, consensus and integrity validation methods in a flexible scheme, where each of these components are interchangeable.
-We have demonstrated the scalability of an exemplary instance of \acs{title} as well as provided the basis to construct use-case specific instances of \acs{title}.
-In future work, we aim to improve \acs{title}'s flexibility (as outlined in \Cref{sec:discussion}) and examine enhancements to tolerate network partitions.
+In this work, we presented \sysname, the first scheme to efficiently identify adversaries in large networks of autonomous collaborating devices. \sysname combines random elections, consensus and integrity validation methods in a flexible scheme, where each of these components are interchangeable.
+We have demonstrated the scalability of an exemplary instance as well as provided the basis to construct use-case specific instances of \sysname.